Last updated on June 27, 2023

 ~ The most common last name of Canadians living in Canada is ‘Smith’.

-~ Toronto is the most populous city in Canada, with around 6.2 million Canadians calling the city home.
+~ Toronto is the largest and most populous city in Canada, with around 6.2 million Canadians calling the city home.

 ~ Over 20% of Canada’s current population is foreign-born.